 Wage data is collected by the FWF in audits.
 We do not have figures on the starting wage per department.
 The FWF only collects the lowest, highest and most frequently paid wages in a department.
 The wages represented here are average pay for the most common job in the sewing department.

 Because each producer is generally audited every 3 years, we also only have updated data on wages every 3 years.
-The graph shows the wages collected during the FWF audits in 2017.
+From 2019 onward, we will collect data on wages on an annual basis.
+The graph depicts wages collected during the FWF audits in 2018.

 »Fair wages continue to be a challenge.
 VAUDE is working intensively on the issue and is committed to the new Living Wage Incubator Project of the FWF.«

 VAUDE is part of the Living Wage Incubator project.
 The Fair Wear Foundation launched this project in 2016 for dedicated members.
 The goal is to provide a platform for the member companies to exchange ideas on the subject and to learn from each other.
 At the moment we are working on a pilot project with a producer in Vietnam.
-You can read more about implementation and the current state of the project in the next report.
+You will be able to read more about implementation and the current state of the project in the next report.